technologiestiftung/stadtpuls-story-template/README.md

 ## About the code
 This repo requires neither NodeJS nor a build tool.
 It is intentionally [_**vanilla**_](https://en.wikipedia.org/wiki/Vanilla_software) in order to make it easier for anybody with basic HTML/CSS/JavaScript skills to dive straight into making their own story.

-It does, however, import some external css stylesheets and JavaScript scripts for convenience.
+It does, however, import some external CSS stylesheets and JavaScript scripts for convenience.
 Those are:

 - [**Tailwind Preflight**](https://tailwindcss.com/docs/preflight):<br />A CSS reset created by TailwindCSS build on top of [modern-normalize](https://github.com/sindresorhus/modern-normalize).
 - [**Tailwind Typography**](https://github.com/tailwindlabs/tailwindcss-typography):<br />A CSS stylesheet that provides a set of prose classes to add beautiful typographic defaults to the article main text area.
-- [**Highlight JS**](https://highlightjs.org/):<br />A js plugin that provides syntax highlighting for code blocks.
+- [**Highlight JS**](https://highlightjs.org/):<br />A JS plugin that provides syntax highlighting for code blocks.
 - [**Highlight JS - Theme "Shades of Purple"**](https://highlightjs.org/static/demo/):<br />A CSS stylesheet for styling code highlighted by the [Highlight JS](https://highlightjs.org/) plugin.
 - [**Chart.js**](https://highlightjs.org/):<br />A JS charting library used to display data visualization (You could also use [D3.js](https://d3js.org/) or any other library instead).
 - [**Mapbox GL JS**](https://docs.mapbox.com/mapbox-gl-js/guides/):<br/>A JS library for creating interactive web maps.
 Used for the display of sensor cards (Can be removed if not used).